qbss/installit/README.md

 At which point you just type 'Yes!' exactly as you see it in the above prompt, then press the Enter key, and away you go!
 Just, fair warning, be absolutely sure to have **backed up your files** before you give the go-ahead.

 ## UPDATES & KNOWN ISSUES

+* Mon 12 Feb 18:37:22 GMT 2018

+Using -L and --ignore-root results in admittedly excessive amounts of ERRORs (L0141).

 * Fri  2 Feb 15:22:14 GMT 2018